 Cloudy with a Chance of TB: Bringing Health Screening to Marginalized Communities

 Tuberculosis (TB) is a marker of health inequity that disproportionately affects vulnerable populations across the globe.
-Peru has one of the highest reported TB incidence rates in the Americas, second to Haiti, with 135.2 cases per 100,000 people.
+Peru has one of the highest reported TB incidence rates in the Americas, second to Haiti, with 123 cases per 100,000 people in 2018 (per the World Health Organization's Global TB Report 2019).
 The magnitude of this disparity has ballooned in the overcrowded, impoverished neighborhoods of northern Lima (Lima Norte).
-The unventilated, crowded and damp homes in these areas (I’ll get more into this dampness in a bit) can often provide a breeding ground for TB bacteria.
+The unventilated, crowded, and humid homes in these areas (I’ll get more into this humidity in a bit) promotes the transmission of TB bacteria (Barun et al., 2017).

-Kneeling in front of a “Stop Tuberculosis” and TB Móvil ad with SES engagement community leader Karla (on the right)
+Kneeling in front of a “Stop Tuberculosis” and TB Móvil ad with SES engagement community leader Karla (on the right).
+Image courtesy of Gabriela P.

 In February of 2019, Socios en Salud (SES)—a subsidiary of Partners in Health (an NGO bringing health care to marginalized communities)—launched “TB Móvil”, a mobile tuberculosis screening vehicle in Carabayllo, a district in Lima Norte.
 This area has long, established ties to SES since the 1990s.
-The global movement to treat MDR-TB, a disease that was once considered a death sentence, can be traced to this shantytown outside of Lima.
+The movement for global access to treatment for MDR-TB, a disease that was once considered a death sentence, can be traced to this shantytown outside of Lima.
 More than twenty years later, TB Móvil began operating in Carabayllo, honoring the historic relationship between the district and the foundation of SES.

 How does TB Móvil work?

 TB Móvil is equipped with a state-of-the-art machine learning technology called Computer-Aided Detection for Tuberculosis, or CAD4TB.
-This machine is able to predict the probability that a person has or will develop TB disease in just 10-15 minutes.
+This machine is able to predict the probability that a person has TB disease in just 10-15 minutes.

 This approach allows for costly TB diagnostic tests to be solely used in suspected cases.
 If suspected of having TB, participants complete a sputum test, which is then sent to the SES lab to be analyzed by GeneXpert.
 GeneXpert is an automated rapid diagnostic test that can identify mycobacterium tuberculosis DNA and resistance to rifampicin (a common first-line TB drug).
-This test has proved to have a higher sensitivity rate than other mechanisms used in average community health centers (CHCs) in the area and provides results in just 24-48 hours.
-This is a remarkable alternative compared to other mechanisms CHCs use, which take months to release results.
+This test has proved to have a higher sensitivity rate than other mechanisms used in nearby community health centers (CHCs).
+By using these mechanisms, TB Móvil is able to provide results in just 24-48 hours.

-If a TB Móvil participant screens positive for TB, she/he is referred to his/her local health center to immediately start treatment.
+If a TB Móvil participant screens positive for TB, they are referred to their local health center to immediately start treatment.
 Best part of all, TB Móvil is completely free for community members!

 My Role with TB Móvil